MVT Resort Showcase – Disney’s Polynesian Village

 Regardless of which room you choose, all Polynesian guests can take advantage of perks across resort property, including:

-- The family-friendly Lava Pool complete with volcano and waterslide, or the more relaxed Oasis Pool.
+- The family-friendly Lava Pool complete with volcano and waterslide, the more relaxed Oasis Pool, or the new, zero-entry Cove Pool at the Island Tower

 - Campfire activities on the Seven Seas Lagoon Beach